jkiesewalter/sdf-yang-converter/README.md

 # SDF-YANG-Converter

 This converter is work in progress.
 Currently, the direction YANG->SDF is (roughly) finished, SDF->YANG is implemented in part.
-For details please refer to the tables below.
+Only `.sdf.json` is supported as file format for SDF models.
+For details concerning the conversion please refer to the tables below.

-* To compile the code a copy of the [YANG GitHub repository](https://github.com/YangModels/yang) is needed to load the context of a YANG file
+Prerequisites:
-* [libyang](https://github.com/CESNET/libyang) is needed to parse YANG files
+* A copy of the [YANG GitHub repository](https://github.com/YangModels/yang) is needed to load the context of a YANG file
-* [nlohmann/json](https://github.com/nlohmann/json) is needed to parse JSON files
+* [libyang](https://github.com/CESNET/libyang) needs to be installed to parse YANG files
-* [nlohmann/json-shema-validator](https://github.com/pboettch/json-schema-validator) is needed to validate resulting SDF JSON files with a JSON schema (in this case the validation schema from the [SDF Internet Draft](https://www.ietf.org/archive/id/draft-ietf-asdf-sdf-05.html) is used)
+* [nlohmann/json](https://github.com/nlohmann/json) needs to be installed to parse JSON files
-* Compile with `make`
+* [nlohmann/json-shema-validator](https://github.com/pboettch/json-schema-validator) needs to be installed to validate resulting SDF JSON files with a JSON schema (in this case the validation schema from the [SDF Internet Draft](https://www.ietf.org/archive/id/draft-ietf-asdf-sdf-05.html) is used)

-* Run with `./converter -f path/to/input/file [- o path/to/output/file] -c path/to/yang/repo`, e.g. `./converter -f yang/standard/ietf/RFC/ietf-l2vpn-svc.yang -c ./yang` for conversion from yang to sdf (only .sdf.json is supported as file format for SDF).
+Compile the code with `make`.
+Run the converter with `./converter -f path/to/input/file [- o path/to/output/file] -c path/to/yang/repo`, e.g. `./converter -f yang/standard/ietf/RFC/ietf-l2vpn-svc.yang -c ./yang` for conversion from YANG to SDF.
 If no output file name is provided, the output file will be named after the input model.

 ## Conversion table YANG->SDF